NikKovIos/NKVPhonePicker/README.md

 ```
 *(don't forget to update your cocoapods master repo)*

 If you're still using Swift 2.x - you can set (The development for swift_2.x is deprecated.
-Stale version still exists)
+Stale version still exists.)
 ```ruby
 pod 'NKVPhonePicker', :git => "https://github.com/NikKovIos/NKVPhonePicker.git", :branch => "Swift_2.x"
 ```